[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]

-The JFM Foundation and FRCA hired Dr. Robin Waterman to take the lead in creating the center.
+The JFM Foundation and FRCA hired Dr. Robin Waterman to take the lead in creating the new center.
 In addition, Leadership Aurora, a leadership development program operated by the Aurora Chamber of Commerce, chose ACC as their class project in 2007-2008.
-From that effort, 36 professionals from Aurora worked with Dr. Waterman to identify in-kind facility space, develop marketing materials, create a Board of Directors, develop organizational infrastructure and obtain additional funding.
+From that effort, 36 professionals from Aurora worked with Dr. Waterman to identify in-kind facility space, develop marketing materials, create a board of directors, develop organizational infrastructure and obtain additional funding.
 FRCA also provided pass-through funding from the Colorado Health Foundation to support health advocacy work.

-As a result, groups such as Aurora Public Schools, Aurora Mental Health, Share Our Strengths and the Anschutz Wellness Center turn to ACC to connect program resources to families in Aurora.
-For this reason, many of ACC’s programs are collaborative efforts using existing community resources, with ACC responsible for program outreach and participant recruitment and community agencies funding program staff, evaluation and materials.
+As a result, groups such as Aurora Public Schools, Aurora Mental Health, Share Our Strengths and the Anschutz Wellness Center turn to ACC to connect their resources with families in Aurora.
+For this reason, many of ACC’s programs are collaborative efforts that incorporate existing community resources, with ACC responsible for outreach and participant recruitment, and community agencies funding program staff, evaluation and materials.[/et_pb_text][/et_pb_column]